mg86837242/high-street-gym-v4-client/README.md

 # High Street Gym

 A gym web application (web app) created for schoolwork.
-This website is of dynamic nature, featuring database and API integration, interactive forms with proper validation, conditional rendering based on user roles and user inputs, content editing functionalities for authenticated users, etc.
+This website is of dynamic nature, with database and API integration, interactive forms with proper validation, conditional rendering based on user roles and user inputs, content editing functionalities for authenticated users, etc.

 For a fast preview of this web app, [deployment section](#2-deployment).